anastasiadoulab/machaon/README.md

 "site&lt;segment index&gt;" that signify the results for a particular segment.
 The index comes from the
 configuration order.
 In the "metrics" folder, there is a "*_site&lt;segment index&gt;-parts.csv" file that contains
 the contiguous parts of the segment as determined by the method.

+<b>Note for current version</b>: The current version stores pre-computed features in <b>protobuf</b> format.
+There is also compatibility support for the previous format where the extracted raw data were stored in separate pickle-formatted files.

 #### Root folder (source data & cache), full structure